CCFCC VIRTUAL EMPLOYER EXPO Tuesday, April 5, 2022

 Each company has different ways of interacting with potential employees.
 Ask each employer what is the best way to follow up with their company.
 Your follow up can separate you from other candidates.
 It also communicates to the employer that you are serious about their company.
 Be sure to get the following information when meeting with an employer.

 Name of person whom you should contact.
-Get the correct spelling and phone number.
+Get the correct spelling, email, and phone number.
 Have a pen and paper ready for the information.

 Ask the company representative when you should begin to follow up.

-If you are interested in a company, follow up with a thank you letter to the individual with whom you spoke, thanking him/her for their time and providing you with information about their company and reaffirming your interest.
+If you are interested in a company, follow up with a thank you letter or email to the individual with whom you spoke, thanking him/her for their time and providing you with information about their company and reaffirming your interest.
+This is also a great time to connect on LinkedIn.